 There's no cost to join any of our rides.
 They are all led by volunteers.

 Portsmouth CTC benefits from insurance cover negotiated by the Cycling UK charity.
 However, that requires us to ask you to join Cycling UK after you have tried three rides with us.
-We hope you'll agree the cost of membership is good value for a series of well-led and supported rides including a free bike check and free cycling advice.
+We hope you'll agree the cost of membership is good value for third party insurance, a series of well-led and supported rides including free cycling advice.

 But that's not all, while you remain a member, you can join any ride organised by a Cycling UK member group country-wide.
 You also get free £10m third party insurance cover riding anywhere in the world (besides USA and Canada) whether you are on a Cycling UK ride, or not (but provided you are not employed as a cyclist).
 You also get: